Gravitational Self-force in a Radiation Gauge: Method for computing the self-force on an orbiting mass

-To complete the metric reconstruction one needs to add the contributions from a change in the mass and angular momentum of the spacetime outside $r=r_0$.
-Satisfying the perturbed field equation also requires a discontinuous gauge transformation associated with a change in the system's center of mass.
 That nothing further is needed follows from an minor extension of a theorem by Wald that implies that a perturbed vacuum metric is determined up to gauge transformations and the addition of a Petrov type D perturbation of the black-hole geometry \cite{wald73}.
 There are four kinds: (i) an infinitesimal change in the black hole's mass and (ii) in its spin; (iii) the perturbative version of the C-metric and (iv) the perturbative version of the Kerr-NUT solution.
 The type D perturbations are all stationary and axisymmetric, and only the mass and angular momentum perturbations are smooth in the region exterior to the black hole: The C and Kerr-NUT perturbations are each singular on their axis of symmetry, coinciding for a Kerr background, with the axis of symmetry of the Kerr geometry.
 If we were dealing with a source-free perturbation, regularity at the horizon and at infinity would rule out the addition of Kerr-NUT and C-metric perturbations, and, after a choice of gauge, we would be left with changes in mass and angular momentum (and gauge transformations).
 To extend the argument to $\hretab$ in our case, we note that smoothness of each time-harmonic of $\psi_0^{\rm ret}$ for $r\neq r_0$, together with the explicit form (\ref{eq:hertza1}), implies that $\Psi^{\rm ret}$ is smooth for $r\neq r_0$.
 That is, smoothness of $\psi_0^{\rm ret}$ implies that the coefficients of each angular harmonic in its decomposition fall off faster than any power of $L$.
 Eq.~(\ref{eq:hertza1}) implies that the coefficients of the angular harmonics of $\Psi$ fall off still faster in $L$.
 Thus each time harmonic of $\Psi$ is smooth and has no contribution from a C or Kerr-NUT perturbation.

 The contributions to the retarded field of mass and spin were examined by Detweiler and Poisson \cite{dp04} and by Price \cite{lpthesis}.
 With the Hertz potential restricted to $\ell\geq 2$ (for a Schwarzschild or Kerr background), there is no local contribution to mass and angular momentum.
 For $r<r_0$, this is the appropriate solution for the retarded field.
 For $r>r_0$, one has to determine in any gauge four parameters corresponding to changes in mass and spin (two correspond to a change in the spin direction and are gauge transformations); and three parameters associated with gauge transformations for $r>r_0$ that eliminate an asymptotic dipole.
 The change in mass and in the magnitude of angular momentum along its direction in the background Kerr spacetime can be found from the integrals \bsube \bea \delta M = \int_S (2T^\alpha_{\ \beta} -\delta^\alpha_\beta T)t^\beta dS_\alpha, \\ \delta J = -\int_S T^\alpha_{\ \beta}\phi^\beta dS_\alpha \eea\esube over any hypersurface intersecting the trajectory.
 (For a Schwarzschild background, all components of $\delta \bf J$ are determined in this way.)
 The remaining parameters are determined by jump conditions in the field equations across $r=r_0$.